Getting Started

 - Edit the

-directory.- Add any environment key variables required by your LLM provider.
+.llm_envfile located in the$HOME/jaxondirectory.- Add any environment key variables required by your LLM provider.
 For example, replace

-with a valid OpenAI API key.
+<OPENAI_API_KEY>with a valid OpenAI API key.

 - Add any environment key variables required by your LLM provider.
 For example, replace